Junhyuns/DL_basic/README.md

 # DL_basic
-Code for Deep learning basic lecture
+Code for Deep learning basic lecture in KNU